Top Gear challenges: Reliable used cars for less than £500

 The producers set up a series of obstacles at a tank test track to simulate a full year's worth of wear and tear.
-A tire dragging test involved a steep hill, followed by a suspension test through a series of bumpy dips, and a water splash test through 3 ft of water.
+A tire dragging test involved a steep hill, followed by a suspension test through a series of bumpy dips, and a water splash test through three feet of water.
 A benchmark time of 3 minutes and 56 seconds by a tank was set.
-At the tire test, Freddie initially tried to have a go due to his car having a tow hitch; however, his Volvo didn't have enough torque, forcing him to receive an additional push from Chris.
-At the suspension test, Freddie went first, due to his Volvo having the most ground clearance, followed by Chris and Paddy.
-Afterwards, at the water splash test, Paddy went first and cleared the obstacle; however, Chris got stuck and needed a push from Freddie, whose Volvo in turn refused to start in the middle of the pond, requiring a tow back to the surface.
+At the tire test, Flintoff initially tried to have a go due to his car having a tow hitch, but his Volvo did not have enough torque, forcing him to receive an additional push from Harris.
+At the suspension test, Flintoff went first, due to his Volvo having the most ground clearance, followed by Harris and McGuinness.
+Afterwards, at the water splash test, McGuinness went first and cleared the obstacle, but Harris got stuck and needed a push from Flintoff, whose Volvo in turn refused to start in the middle of the pond, requiring a tow back to the surface.
 In the end, after 21 minutes, the presenters failed to complete the course, as their respective cars were effectively dead.

 In the next part, the presenters had to choose cars again.
-Paddy: Honda Civic, Chris: Mazda 323F, Freddie: Toyota Celica.
-They head to a scrapyard where they have to race against The Stig in a two-lap race, where the losing car is to be scrapped.
-Chris went first against the Stig in a Rover 25, where he struggled with his Mazda's automatic transmission, causing him to narrowly lose and his Mazda to be scrapped.
-Next, Freddie's Celica is pitted against the diesel-powered MG ZT-T. Freddie initially had a good lead thanks to his Celica's sporting credentials; however, he overshot a corner, costing him the lead.
-Paddy went last, pitted against a first-gen Vauxhall Agila; he lost to the Stig in a nimbler Agila.
+McGuinness: Honda Civic, Harris: Mazda 323F, Flintoff: Toyota Celica.
+They headed to a scrapyard where they had to race against The Stig in a two-lap race, where the losing car was to be scrapped.
+Harris went first against the Stig in a Rover 25, where he struggled with his Mazda's automatic transmission, causing him to narrowly lose and his Mazda to be scrapped.
+Next, Flintoff's Celica was pitted against the diesel-powered MG ZT-T. Flintoff initially had a good lead thanks to his Celica's sporting credentials; however, he overshot a corner, costing him the lead.
+McGuinness went last, pitted against a first-gen Vauxhall Agila; he lost to the Stig in a nimbler Agila.